 In the next step you’ll be prompted to set a default credit or debit card for each adult.
 You can select from your existing stable of payment options, or add a new card.
 This step is specifically related to Amazon’s Prime Video sharing rules — you can’t use Instant streaming or sharing without a default card selected.
 You can actually skip this step if you wish (but you’ll be required to return and complete it later to share video between the two accounts).

 Once you’ve set your default payment, click next and you’ll be kicked into the main Amazon Household management page below.

-On the left hand side, you can review the members of your household including the second adult and the child profiles.
-On the right hand side, you can review your Prime sharing benefits, manage your family library (which is just the toggles we looked at two steps ago) and then jump to your content and device management page and your payment management page–more on the Family Library feature in a moment.
+On the left hand side, you can review the members of your household including the second adult and the teen or child profiles.
+On the right hand side, you can review your Prime sharing benefits, manage your family library (which is just the toggles we looked at two steps ago) and then jump to your content and device management page and your payment management page — more on the Family Library feature in a moment.

 Adding a Child Profile

 To add a child profile to your Amazon account, you use the same control panel we were just in.
 At the bottom of the left hand menu select “Add a child”.

 Enter the child’s name, birth date (relevant for age-based content), and select an icon for their profile.
 Click “Save”.

 The child’s profile will now appear in the sidebar.

 Although you can click to change the basic settings of the profile, the real power is found in the “Family Library”.
 Let’s wrap up the tutorial by highlighting how to use the family library function to share content with your children.